thehackersbrain/thbos/README.md

 10. Increased stack from 4KB to 16KB
 11. Added zig in the mix for additional or expermental things
 12. Added `-fno-omit-frame-pointer` flag for better debugging
+13. Added `.gdbinit` file for quicker and easier debugging with gdb

 ## Requirements